frob/frob.github.com/_drafts/2015-10-03-reflecting-on-elixir-and-phoenix.md

 # What is [Phoenix](http://www.phornixframework.com)?

 [Phoenix](http://www.phornixframework.com) is a Rails-like MVC framework that is written in Elixir.
 Phoenix makes good use of Elixir's tools (such as mix, plug, and ecto) and other Elixir components to create a highly scalable, fault-tolerant, and highly available web-application framework.
 This is still a very bare-bones and brand new framework.
 Phoenix 1.0.0 was just released.
-While I am very impressed, there are still some pieces that are missing. <mark>Some of these piece are missing in Rails and other MVC based frameworks as well</mark>.
+While I am very impressed, there are still some pieces that are missing. <em>Some of these piece are missing in Rails and other MVC based frameworks as well</em>.
 This is one reason I seldom use (or recommend) a MVC for back-end development.

 ## Phoenix feature overview?